LearnYouSomeComputer/Tools-For-Programming/08-Debugging-with-GDB.md

 1. What was the output from using the `run` command?
 \vspace{10em}

-2. How would you set a breakponit for line 10 of file butts.cpp
+2. How would you set a breakponit for line 10 of file `my_funcs.cpp`?
 \vspace{10em}

 3. What line number did you end up on after you ran `step` three times?